The land of Oman speaks to us in a language of perfume punctuated by immensity and timelessness.

 Burseraceae are a family of trees or shrubs (645 species) characterized by flaking aromatic bark and by resin present in plant tissues.
 The resin of many species of this family is used as Frankincense (natural).

 There are two important varieties in the family Burseraceae : Boswellia (its resin is called Frankincense) and Commiphora (its resin is myrrh)

 The cultivation of frankincense is a know-how that has been handed down from generation to generation for decades and which we inherit proudly.
 Harvesting is done by a shallow incision in the bark of the male tree by removing a narrow band.
 A sap flows out and coagulates on contact with the air, then it is picked up by hand.
 A succession of 3 passes, spaced from 10 to 15 days apart, is made on the incisions.
 The third pass gives the best resin.

-The quality resin is collected in autumn, after incisions made during the summer, it was called « white frankincense », as opposed to « brown frankincense », harvested only in spring after winter incisions.
+Harvesting is carried out according to geographic areas.
+The harvest, on the trees located on the coastal plain or during the monsoon, is done from the end of March to June, approximately.
+For those located behind the Dhofar mountain (desert area), the resin is picked from April to September.
+This second harvest is called "white incense", as opposed to "brown incense", harvested only on the coastal plain after winter incisions..
 A tree can produce about 3 to 4 kg per season.
 According to studies, 2 the incisions - which must be spaced apart by about thirty centimeters - are made on the east and west sides of the tree to allow sufficient exposure to the sun for rapid drying of the resin.

 A unique tool with a wooden handle and an iron spatula at its end, used by the incense producer Dhofari (Bedouin), to « peel » the bark.
 Sometimes the tool may be provided with a spatula at each of its ends.